WF-fantasy/RadioIndustyMap-Dataset/README.md

 - Moving-vessel scenarios;
 - Large-scale industrial factory areas.

 These environments are much more complex than regular urban blocks.
-They contain irregular industrial layouts, dense metallic facilities, large open spaces, water surfaces, and moving objects.
+They contain irregular industrial layouts, dense metallic facilities, large open spaces, water surfaces, vegetation regions, road networks, and moving objects.
 As a result, the dataset can better represent the propagation characteristics of practical 6G IIoT systems.

 ---